-This is a summary of the objectives of each strategic business unit.
+This is a summary of the objectives of each SBU.
 It should obviously be tailored to the specific circumstances of each company.
 However, an example of what might be appropriate follows:

-Objectives Market Share lative et share eal wth Key statistics
+Objectives rket ative Rea Κ ey statis tics

-Sales per employee Contribution per employee etc.
+Strategic sha are rket are grov vth s per loyee ribution mployee Etc.

-Strategic business unit Now +5 years Now +5 years +5 years p.a.
+business unit Now +5 years Now +5 years +5 years p.a.
 Now +5 years Now +5 years

 SBU1

 SBU2

 SBU3

-SBU4
+SBU4 · ·

-SBU5
+SBU5 -

-Alternatively, or additionally, put a portfolio matrix indicating the current and proposed relative position of each of the strategic business units.
+Alternatively, or additionally, put a portfolio matrix indicating the current and proposed relative position of each of the SBUs.

-Financial goals (next five years)
+Financial Goals (next three to five years)

 Here, draw a bar chart (or a number of bar charts) showing the relevant financial goals.
-At the very least, show turnover and profit by strategic business unit for the next five years.
+At the very least, show turnover and profit by SBU for the next five years.